Instability of the charged massive scalar field on the Kerr-Newman black hole spacetime: Quasibound states

+where $\xi$ is given by Eq.~(\ref{eq:sigma0_confluent_Heun}).
+The first condition, given by Eq.~(\ref{eq:delta-condition}), is called $\delta$-condition, which is equivalent to $X_{N+2}=0$ in Eq.~(\ref{eq:Xn}).
+The second condition, given by Eq.~(\ref{eq:Delta-condition}), is called $\Delta$-condition, which is equivalent to the requirement $c_{N+1}=0$ in Eq.~(\ref{eq:cn}).
+Thus, $\Delta_{N+1}(\xi)$ is the three-diagonal determinant given by

-where $n=0,1,2,\ldots$ is now the principal quantum number.
-Such polynomial solutions are denoted by $\mbox{Hp}_{n}(x)$ and their properties will be discussed in the next section.
-Then, by imposing the polynomial condition given by Eq.~(\ref{eq:delta-condition}), we obtain the following characteristic resonance equation
+where $z_{n}=(n-1)(n+\beta+\gamma)$.
+Here, $N=0,1,2,\ldots$ is the overtone number (which can be, without loss of generality, called as the principal quantum number).
+Such polynomial solutions are denoted by $\mbox{HeunCp}_{N}(x)$ and their properties will be discussed in the next section.

+It is worth emphasizing that similar equations to Eqs.~(\ref{eq:delta-condition}) and (\ref{eq:Delta-condition}) have also been obtained by Ishkhanyan \textsl{et al.} \cite{AIPAdvances.4.087132} and Kraniotis \cite{ClassQuantumGrav.33.225011}, when they investigated expansions of the solutions to the confluent Heun equation in terms of the Kummer confluent hypergeometric functions and applied to examine behavior of charged massive scalar particles in the Kerr-Newman black hole spacetime, whose solution of the equation of motion is given in terms of the confluent Heun function (see for instance Eqs.~(163), (164), (194), and (195) in Ref. \cite{ClassQuantumGrav.33.225011}).

+The $\delta$-condition is used to find the frequency eigenvalues.
+These frequency eigenvalues will not depend on the separation constant $\lambda$, since the parameter $\eta$ does not appear in this first condition.
+Next, the $\Delta$-condition determines the values of the separation constant $\lambda$, which must be used to find both the radial and angular wave eigenfunctions.
+In summary, we could obtain the eigenvalues of the separation constant $\lambda$, which corresponds to the appropriate eigenvalues of the frequencies $\omega$, from the polynomial solution for the radial equation and then use it to show the (regular) angular behavior of the scalar quasibound states in the KNBH spacetime.

+In addition, it is worth commenting that these two conditions could be applied in an inverse order, that is, depending on the quantities involved in the parameters of the confluent Heun functions, the first condition gives the restrictions on the separation constant, and the second one gives the frequency eigenvalues.